KnowlesLuke/APITemplate/src/API/README.md

 The API layer is the front facing application that is the interface to the outer world.
 This project receives the requests that are sent via controllers.

-The interfaces are injected into the controllers via Dependency Injection.
+The interfaces are injected into the controllers via Dependency Injection for abstraction.

-The overview of endpoints within the project can be found below, for detailed documentation of the endpoints please see Endpoints.md:
+To view the detail of the endpoints for this project please view the Endpoints.md (also in this directory)

 ## Accounts
   - GET